tuhoang3112/crm-data-warehouse/README.md

 Before building the Data Mart, the main CRM entities were mapped at a conceptual level to understand how a deal connects with other parts of the sales process.

 ```
-Lead / Contact
+Contact ── linked to Account
    │
    ▼
  Deal
    │
    ├── belongs to Pipeline
    │        └── Stage
    │
    ├── owned by User
    │
-      ├── linked to Account
    │
    └── has Activities
              ├── Call
              ├── Note
              └── Change Log